 On February 26, 2020, the Company completed the acquisition of all of the issued and outstanding shares of Latin America Resource Group Limited (LARG) a private Canadian company located in Toronto, Ontario.
-LARG has a 100% wholly-owned Peruvian subsidiary named KA Oro S.A.C.
-(KAO) which holds a 100% beneficial interest in eight exploration concessions and has option agreements to earn a majority interest in five additional concessions.
+LARG has a 100% wholly-owned Peruvian subsidiary named KA Oro S.A.C. (renamed C3 Metals Peru S.A.C.) which holds a 100% beneficial interest in eight exploration concessions and has option agreements to earn a majority interest in five additional concessions.
 These 13 concessions comprise the Jasperoide copper-gold project, located in the Andahuaylas-Yauri belt of Peru (see note 8).